stnolting/neo430/README.md

 "Windows" is a trademark of Microsoft Corporation.

-"Virtex", "Artix", "ISE" and "Vivado" are trademarks of Xilinx Inc.
+"Virtex", "Artix" and "Vivado" are trademarks of Xilinx Inc.

 "Cyclone", "Quartus" and "Avalon Bus" are trademarks of Intel Corporation.